kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ### Exercise 3: searching files based on metadata

 Adapt your script from the previous exercise:
-instead of downloading all files, make a query that lists all files with the AVU 'kind: organic', and downloads these.
+instead of downloading all data objects, make a query that lists the data objects with the AVU 'kind: organic', and downloads these.
 The rest of the script can stay the same.

 Which number of hydrogen atoms do you get now?